daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

     return current_data
 ```

-In this example, we added a parameter called `irregularity_rate` to the `generate_current_data` function and a check before appending each data point to the `current_data` list.
-This check works as follows: using the `random.random()` function which returns a random float between 0 and 1, we generate a random number; if this number is greater than the `irregularity_rate` passed to the function, we append the current data point to the `current_data` list; otherwise we are appending `None` to the list instead, indicating an omitted data point.
+In this example, I add a parameter called `irregularity_rate` to the `generate_current_data` function and a check before appending each data point to the `current_data` list.
+This check works as follows: using the `random.random()` function which returns a random float between 0 and 1, I generate a random number; if this number is greater than the `irregularity_rate` passed to the function, we append the current data point to the `current_data` list; otherwise we are appending `None` to the list instead, indicating an omitted data point.
 The `irregularity_rate` parameter takes value between 0 and 1, which allows controlling the rate of data omissions in the generated data.
-To illustrate this version of the `generate_current_data` function, we passed a value of 0.3 to this parameter:
+To illustrate this version of the `generate_current_data` function, I pass a value of 0.3 to this parameter:

 <div id="myDiv_v3"></div>
 <script>